 Gelateria La Romana

-OK, so this is a chain BUT the gelato was excellent.
-It is also right across the street from the Cathedral and just steps away from the hotel.
-So a perfect location.
+OK, so this is a chain—but the gelato is excellent.
+It’s also right across the street from the Cathedral, making it a perfect stop when you need a gelato break.

 Best Coffee in Treviso, Italy